AlfrescoArchive/activiti-cloud-charts/README.md

 To use a chart (or build a dep with it) do `helm repo add activiti-cloud-charts https://activiti.github.io/activiti-cloud-charts/` (e.g. in Jenkins-X this would go in the Makefile).

 Sample images for these charts are hosted at https://hub.docker.com/u/activiti/.

+### How to get started with Activiti Cloud

+See the activiti-cloud-full-example chart's README